 Can you describe your work as an epidemiologist?

 [laughs] I laugh because up until last year, I used to get a lot of, “Oh, you’re an epidemiologist, that’s like a skin doctor, right?”
 I see how you got there, like epidermis?
 Yeah, okay, close.
 But now with the COVID pandemic, I don’t have to explain what an epidemiologist is as much.
-Broadly, it’s a person who looks at the determinants of disease in a population.
+Broadly, it’s a person who looks at the distribution and determinants of disease in a population.
 What I like about epidemiology is it doesn’t just stop at measuring risk factors for disease, but also what can be done to improve prevention and control of these.
 This applies to not just diseases, but any kind of health outcomes.

 With the CHART Lab, what we’re looking at primarily is among young people, what are some of the positive factors that promote lifelong health?
 What are resilience factors for youth which protect against adversity?
 What are the experiences and resources that we can build upon to help youth thrive?
 To answer these questions, we look at individual-level factors such as emotional and social intelligence.
 I’m also very interested in structural factors.
 I’ve found youth to be quite underserved in services, especially mental health services.
 We do focus groups with young adults, and they say “We’re basically ignored unless we’re in crisis mode, and then people kind of pay some attention to us”.
 And I thought that’s really not fair.
-With the CHART Lab team, we work to improve access to services for young people.
+With the CHART Lab team, we work to improve access to services for young people, earlier in the lifecourse.

 What was your path to becoming an epidemiologist and working in public health?

-I later did my degree in infectious disease epidemiology and was really passionate about HIV at that point.
+I later did my PhD in infectious disease epidemiology and was really passionate about HIV at that point.
 I had volunteered after coming back from Karachi to Vancouver, on Vancouver’s Downtown Eastside at an organization called Vancouver Native Health Society that provides HIV services for people who are Indigenous.
 That was incredibly eye-opening.
 I remember I went to a talk at BC Children’s Hospital about international and global health, and they said, “You want to do international health?
 You just need to look in your own backyard”.
 I thought, “Ah, yes, you are absolutely right.”
 There’s work that has to be done here as well and huge disparities in our local populations.

 What motivates you to keep doing what you do?